Sebastian Andersson: FC Kaiserslautern

 On 31 August 2017, the last day of the 2017 summer transfer window, Andersson signed a three-year contract with 2.
 Bundesliga side 1.
 FC Kaiserslautern.

 Union Berlin

 In June 2018, following Kaiserslautern's relegation, 1.
 FC Union Berlin announced Andersson would join the club on a free transfer for the 2018–19 season having agreed a two-year contract.

 FC Köln

 On 15 September 2020, Andersson moved to Bundesliga club 1.
 FC Köln and signed a contract until 2023.
 The transfer fee paid to Union Berlin was reported as €6 million.
 On 19 September 2020, Andersson scored on his Bundesliga debut for FC Köln in a 2–3 loss to Hoffenheim.

+1. FC Nürnberg

+In January 2024, Andersson joined 2.
+Bundesliga club 1.
+FC Nürnberg on a short-term contract until the end of the season having impressed on trial.

 International career

 Andersson made his only appearance for the national under-21 team on 15 November 2011 in a game against Malta.
 He made his senior debut in January 2017 in a friendly game against the Ivory Coast.
 He scored his first two goals for Sweden four days later, in a 6–0 thrashing of Slovakia.

 Andersson scored his first competitive international goal in a UEFA Euro 2020 qualifying game against the Faroe Islands which Sweden won 3–0.